 Fortunately, the MEC system, as a new distributed computing paradigm based on wireless communication networks, has attracted widespread attentions.
 Several pioneer works \cite{8387798, 8664595, 8488502, 8960510, 9417469, 10373153, 10606316, 10417719} started to investigate the computing potential of the implementation of the MEC systems towards next-generation wireless communication networks.
 Ren et al. investigated the resource allocation \cite{8387798}, and the collaboration of cloud computing and edge computing \cite{8664595} to minimize the latency of all mobile devices.
 Cao et al. \cite{8488502} proposed a new cooperation method in both computation and communication resources for MEC systems to improve the energy efficiency.
-Wang et al. \cite{8960510} studied a wireless powered MEC system, where the total transmission energy consumption was minimized considering both energy and task causality constraints.
-Zhang et al. \cite{9417469} optimized the sum of utilities, which jointly considered the energy efficiency, time latency, and price of offloading computations in an intelligent reflecting surface aided MEC system.
+Wang et al. \cite{8960510} studied a wireless powered MEC system, where the total transmission energy consumption was minimized considering both energy and task causality constraints. { Li et al. \cite{8876867} discussed the online incentive mechanism design integrating computation and communication resource allocation for collaborative task offloading in an MEC system.
+Yi et al. \cite{8606230} investigated the multi-user task offloading and scheduling considering tradeoffs between the local computing and the edge computing for a multi-access MEC system. } Zhang et al. \cite{9417469} optimized the sum of utilities, which jointly considered the energy efficiency, time latency, and price of offloading computations in an intelligent reflecting surface aided MEC system.
 Liang et al. \cite{10373153} studied the joint task offloading, communication, and computation resource allocation in a multi-user MEC system.
 Meanwhile, the UAV-enabled MEC systems were studied in \cite{10606316, 10417719}, where the systems are benefited by the mobility of the UAV through optimizing the UAV trajectories and resource allocations.
 Nevertheless, these works mainly focused on the terrestrial networks.
 The MUs in remote areas are still unable to utilize cloud and edge computing resources to handle computational tasks due to the lack of effective network access.